Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Warehouses must be recertified every 2 years.
 The AWSA certification is done by independent auditors.

-Alberta Environment and Parks recognizes pesticide storage facilities that are certified by AWSA as deemed registered, meaning that the facility has met the provincial pesticide storage requirements.
-AWSA Phase III Certification of Compliance is the certificate recognized by Alberta Environment and Parks.
+The Alberta government recognizes pesticide storage facilities that are certified by AWSA as deemed registered, meaning that the facility has met the provincial pesticide storage requirements.
+AWSA Phase III Certification of Compliance is the certificate recognized by the Alberta government.

 More information on AWSA